Last modified and effective as of: February 23, 2023

-In order to apply to join the Collectively community online, we may collect two types of information: personally identifiable information and non-personally identifiable information.
+Depending on your use of the Service, we may collect two types of information: personally identifiable information and non-personally identifiable information.

 Personally Identifiable Information

-Personally identifiable information is information that identifies you or can be used to identify or contact you, which may be your name, address, email address, and blog and social media channel names.
+Personally identifiable information is information that identifies you or can be used to identify or contact you, which may be your name, address, email address, brand or agency, and any additional information you submit to us.
 Personally identifiable information amounts to ‘personal data’ for the purposes of and as defined in the European Data Protection Laws (to the extent applicable).
 All references to personally identifiable information shall be deemed to include ‘personal data’ as defined and used in the European Data Protection Laws (to the extent applicable).

 Non-Personally Identifiable Information

-Non-personally identifiable information is information, any single item of which, by itself, cannot be used to identify or contact you, including your birthday, ethnicity, gender, IP addresses, browser types, unique device identifiers, device types, requested URL, referring URL, browser language, the date and time of your visit, and statistical data involving the use of the Service.
+Non-personally identifiable information is information, any single item of which, by itself, cannot be used to identify or contact you, including non-identifiable demographic information, IP addresses, browser types, unique device identifiers, device types, requested URL, referring URL, browser language, the pages you view, the date and time of your visit, domain names, and statistical data involving the use of the Service.
 Certain non-personally identifiable information may be considered a part of your personally identifiable information if it were combined with other identifiers in a way that enables you to be identified.
 However, the same pieces of information are considered non-personally identifiable information when they are taken alone or combined only with other non-personally identifiable information (for example, your viewing preferences) in a way that would not enable you to be identified.

 We will collect personally identifiable information that you submit to us.
 We may also collect personally identifiable information about you that is available on public websites or through surveys you complete.

-We may collect non-personally identifiable information passively using “cookies”.
+We may collect information passively using “cookies” and “action tags”.

 You do not have to accept cookies to use the Service.
 Although most browsers are initially set to accept cookies, you may reset your browser to notify you when you receive a cookie or to reject cookies generally.
 Most browsers offer instructions on how to do so in the "Help" section of the toolbar.
 However, if you reject cookies, certain features or resources of the Service may not work properly or at all and you may experience some loss of convenience.

 We are committed to protecting the privacy of children.
 The Service is not designed for or directed to children under the age of 13.
-In connection with use of the Service, we do not collect personally identifiable information from any person we actually know is under the age of 13 without verifiable parental consent.
-If you are under the age of 13 you may not apply online; your parent or legal guardian must email us at firstname.lastname@example.org.
+In connection with use of the Service, we do not collect personally identifiable information from any person we actually know is under the age of 13.

 We will only use your personally identifiable information to the extent that the law allows us to do so.
-Pursuant to the GDPR we rely on the following legal bases for processing your personally identifiable information:
+Pursuant to the European Data Protection Laws we rely on the following legal bases for processing your personally identifiable information:

-where it is necessary to perform the contract we have entered into or are about to enter into with you (whether in relation to the provision of the Service or otherwise); and/or
+2. where it is necessary to perform the contract we have entered into or are about to enter into with you (whether in relation to the provision of the Service or otherwise);

-where it is necessary for the purposes of our legitimate interests (or those of a third party) in providing, improving, or marketing the Service and your interests or fundamental rights and freedoms do not override those legitimate interests.
+4. where it is necessary for the purposes of our legitimate interests (or those of a third party) in providing, improving, or marketing the Service and your interests or fundamental rights and freedoms do not override those legitimate interests.

 Unless you opt out (to the extent permitted by applicable law), we may send you electronic newsletters, contact you about the Service and products, services, information and news that may be of interest to you, provide you with marketing materials, and provide you with targeted feedback.
 If you no longer desire to receive these communications, we will provide you with the option to change your preferences in each communication we send to you.
 You may also inform us by email to: firstname.lastname@example.org.

 If you identify yourself to us by sending us an e-mail with questions or comments, we may use your information (including personally identifiable information) to respond to your questions or comments, and we may file your questions or comments (with your information) for future reference.